AustinMusuya/personal-finance-tracker/README.md

 - Record income and expense transactions.
 - View summaries within a selected date range.
 - Visualize financial trends over time using line plots.
+- Upload financial data to **Azure Lakehouse** for advanced analysis and reporting.

-This app uses CSV for data storage and provides a basic command-line interface (CLI).
+This app uses **CSV** for data storage and provides a basic command-line interface (CLI).

 ---